Unladylike-gatekeeper954/claude-workflow-library/workflows/content-workflow.md

 - What I personally know about this topic: [YOUR EXPERIENCE or "not much yet"]
-- What makes me different from other creators: [YOUR UNIQUE PERSPECTIVE — experience, background, opinion]
+- What makes me different from other creators: [YOUR UNIQUE PERSPECTIVE or "help me figure this out"]

-Output: Give me:
+Output:
-1. 3 different angles I could take on this topic:
+1. Three angles I could take:
-   - The common take (what everyone says)
+   - The common take — what everyone already says
-   - The contrarian take (what most people get wrong)
+   - The contrarian take — what most people get wrong
-   - The personal take (how my experience adds value)
+   - The personal take — how my experience adds value
 2. Key facts, data, or statistics I can reference
-3. A common myth or misconception I can bust
+3. A common myth or misconception I can address
 4. A story or example that would hook my audience
-5. What the audience should be able to DO after consuming this content (the takeaway)
+5. What the audience should be able to DO after consuming this content

+Rules:
+- Be honest if the contrarian angle is weak or unsupported — do not manufacture controversy
+- Give me specific data points I can verify
+- The personal take must be based on what I have actually told you — do not invent a backstory
 ```

 ---

 ### Step 3 — Create Your Outline

-Don't wing it.
-Structure is what separates content that holds attention from content people scroll past.
+Structure is what separates content that holds attention from content people abandon.
 ```
-Role: You are a content creator who structures pieces for maximum engagement and clarity.
+Role: You are a content creator and editor who structures pieces for maximum engagement — you know exactly where audiences drop off and how to keep them hooked.

-Objective: Create a detailed outline for my content piece that keeps the audience hooked.
+Objective: Create a detailed outline that keeps the audience engaged from start to finish.

 Context:
-- Topic and angle: [YOUR TOPIC + CHOSEN ANGLE FROM STEP 2]
+- Topic and angle: [YOUR TOPIC AND CHOSEN ANGLE]
 - Platform: [FROM STEP 1]
-- Format: [long-form article / short post / video script /
+- Format: [long-form article / short post / video
-  podcast outline / newsletter / thread]
+  script / podcast outline / newsletter / thread]
-- Target length: [word count, video length, or number of posts]
+- Target length: [word count or video length]
 - Audience: [FROM STEP 1]

-Output: Create an outline with:
+Output:
-1. Hook (the first 1-2 sentences that stop the scroll):
+1. Hook — 3 different options for the opening
-   - Give me 3 hook options to choose from
-2. Setup (why this matters — 2-3 sentences)
+2. Setup — why this matters in 2-3 sentences
-3. Main Body (3-5 key points):
+3. Main Body — 3-5 key points, each with:
-   - Each point with a clear heading
+   - A clear heading
-   - What to cover in that point
+   - What to cover
-   - An example, story, or data to include
+   - An example, story, or data point to include
-4. Climax (the biggest insight or "aha moment")
+4. Climax — the biggest insight or takeaway
-5. Call to Action (what I want the audience to do
+5. Call to Action — what I want the audience to do
-   — follow, share, comment, try something)

-Make the outline specific to [PLATFORM].
-For example, if it's YouTube, include where to put pattern interrupts.
-If it's Twitter, structure it as a thread.
+Rules:
+- Structure specifically for [PLATFORM] — include pattern interrupts for YouTube, thread format for Twitter, etc.
+- Hook options must be genuinely different approaches
+- Every main point must earn its place — cut anything that does not serve the audience's need or my goal
 ```

 ---

 ### Step 4 — Write the Full Draft

-Now write the actual content, section by section.
+Now write the actual content.
 ```
-Role: You are a top-tier content writer for [PLATFORM] who writes in a way that sounds human, not like AI.
+Role: You are a top-tier content writer for [PLATFORM] who writes in a way that sounds like a real person — you actively avoid the generic, padded style that most AI-generated content falls into.

 Objective: Write the full draft of my content piece based on the outline.

 Context:
 - Outline: [PASTE YOUR OUTLINE or "use the outline from our conversation"]
 - Platform: [FROM STEP 1]
-- My voice: [casual and funny / professional but friendly / direct and no-nonsense / warm and encouraging / describe your style]
+- My voice: [casual and funny / professional but friendly / direct and no-nonsense / warm and encouraging]
-- Things that matter to me in my content: [e.g., "being honest," "using real examples," "keeping it practical," "not being preachy"]
+- Things that matter to me: [e.g., "being honest," "using real examples," "keeping it practical"]
-- Personal stories or examples to include: [ANY SPECIFIC ONES or "make suggestions based on common experiences"]
+- Personal stories or examples to include: [ANY SPECIFIC ONES or "make suggestions"]

 Output: Write the full piece with:
-- The best hook from our outline options
+- The strongest hook from the outline options
-- Short paragraphs (2-4 sentences max for online content)
+- Short paragraphs — 2-4 sentences maximum
 - At least one story, analogy, or real example per section
-- Conversational language — write how people talk
+- Conversational language — write how people actually talk
-- No cliché openings like "In today's digital age..."
-- A strong closing that matches the call to action
+- A strong closing that delivers on the call to action

+Rules:
+- No cliché openings like "In today's digital age"
+- Do not pad the piece to hit a word count
-- Subheadings where appropriate for readability
+- Format correctly for [PLATFORM]

-Format it ready to post on [PLATFORM].
+- If the outline has a weak section, flag it rather than writing bad content to fill it
 ```

 ---

 ### Step 5 — Repurpose for Other Platforms

-One piece of content should become 3-5.
-This is how creators stay consistent without burning out.
+One piece of content should become three to five.
 ```
-Role: You are a content repurposing expert who adapts one piece of content into multiple platform-specific formats.
+Role: You are a content repurposing expert who adapts one piece of content into multiple platform-specific formats — you understand that each platform has its own language, rhythm, and audience expectations.

-Objective: Take my main content piece and create versions for other platforms.
+Objective: Take my main content piece and create ready-to-post versions for other platforms.

 Context:
 - My original piece: [PASTE IT or "the piece from our conversation above"]
-- Original platform: [WHERE YOU FIRST POSTED IT]
+- Original platform: [WHERE YOU FIRST CREATED IT]
-- Repurpose for: [PICK 2-3: Twitter/X thread / LinkedIn
+- Repurpose for: [PICK 2-3: Twitter-X thread /
-  post / Instagram caption / TikTok script / newsletter
+  LinkedIn post / Instagram caption / TikTok script /
-  intro / blog summary / YouTube shorts script]
+  newsletter / blog summary / YouTube shorts script]

-Output: For each platform, give me:
+Output: For each platform:
-1. The adapted version — fully written, ready to post
+1. The adapted version — fully written and ready to post
-2. Best time to post it
+2. Best time to post
-3. Hashtags or tags to use (if relevant)
+3. Relevant hashtags or tags if applicable
-4. One tip specific to that platform
+4. One platform-specific tip

-Rules for each platform:
+Rules:
+- Each version must feel native to its platform — do not just shorten the original and call it done
-- Twitter/X: Thread format, 5-8 tweets, hook in tweet 1
+- Twitter threads must hook in tweet 1
-- LinkedIn: Professional tone, personal story angle, 800-1200 characters
-- Instagram: Shorter, visual-friendly, include emoji naturally, strong first line
-- TikTok/Reels: Script format with timestamps, 30-60
-  seconds, spoken language
-- Newsletter: Personal, conversational, adds extra insight not in the public post
+- LinkedIn posts need a personal angle — pure information without a human perspective performs poorly
+- Never repurpose word-for-word — adapt the angle and voice for each platform's audience
 ```

 ---

 ## Pro Tips

-- **Create in batches.** Sit down once and run this workflow 3-4 times.
-Now you have content for weeks.
+- **Create in batches** — run this workflow 3-4 times in one sitting and have content for weeks.
-- **Save your best-performing prompts.** When you find a wording that gets great output, save it and reuse it.
-- **Add your own personality after the AI drafts.** The AI gives you the structure and words — you add the soul, humor, and personal touch.
+- **Add your own personality after the AI drafts** — you add the soul, humor, and personal touch.
-- **The hook is 80% of the work.** If nobody clicks, nobody reads.
-Spend extra time on your hooks.
+- **The hook is 80% of the work** — spend extra time on your hooks.
-- **Repurposing is not optional.** Every piece of content should live on at least 2-3 platforms.
-Step 5 makes this easy.
+- **Repurpose every single piece** — every piece should live on at least 2-3 platforms.
+- **Save your best-performing prompts** — when a wording gets great output, reuse it.

 ## Common Mistakes